mhamzafaisal1/ChiTrac/chitrac-api/docs/api.md

 - `operatorName` (string|null): Operator name if available

 **faultCycles[]:**
-Array of individual fault sessions clipped to the time window:
+Array of individual fault sessions clipped to the time window (only present when `include` is 'cycles' or 'both'):

 | Field | Type | Description |
 |-------|------|-------------|